Master of Arts in Intercultural Communication | HBKU

 Masters

-• The program offers core courses, including Foundations, Critical Approaches and Future Challenges in Intercultural Communication, Managing Communication in Intercultural Settings, Discourse and Communication Analysis, Research in Intercultural Communication: Tools and Methods, Intercultural Communication in the Community: Mediation & Interpreting, and Intercultural Communication in Organizations: Consulting & Management.
+• The program offers core courses, including Foundations, Critical Approaches and Future Challenges in lntercultural Communication, Managing Communication in lntercultural Settings, Discourse and Communication Analysis, Research in lntercultural Communication: Tools and Methods, lntercultural Communication in the Community: Mediation & Interpreting, and lntercultural Communication in Organizations: Consulting & Management.

-The MAICC consists of 39 credits (18 credits of core courses, three credits for internship or independent study, nine credits for supervised research through thesis, and nine credits for elective courses).
+The MAICC consists of 39 credits.
 The degree program can be undertaken as two years full- time and three years part-time study.
 Students must complete the MA degree requirements within four years of program commencement.

 Code Course Name

-ICC 600 Foundations, Critical Approaches and Future Challenges in Intercultural Communication
+ICC 600 Foundations, Critical Approaches and Future Challenges in lntercultural Communication

-ICC 601 Research in Intercultural Communication: Tools and Methods
+ICC 601 Research in lntercultural Communication: Tools and Methods

-ICC 603 Intercultural Communication in the Community: Mediation & Interpreting
+ICC 603 lntercultural Communication in the Community: Mediation & Interpreting

 ICC 604 Discourse and Communication Analysis

-ICC 605 Intercultural Communication in Organizations: Consulting & Management
+ICC 605 lntercultural Communication in Organizations: Consulting & Management

-Three elective courses (3 credits each) will be selected from current (and future) CHSS programs, including the digital humanities, translation, access, women studies, literature, media, middle east studies, etc.
+Three elective courses (3 credits each) will be selected from current (and future) CHSS programs, including the Digital Humanities, Translation, Women and Society Studies, Literature, Media, and Middle Eastern Studies, etc.

 Code Course Name